gsm1011/hadoop.admin/manuscript/chapter4.md

     $ hadoop mradmin -safemode get
     Safe mode is OFF

-The output tells us that the JobTracker is not in safe mode.
+The output shows that the JobTracker is not in safe mode.
 We can submit jobs to the cluster.
 If the JobTracker is in safe mode, no jobs can be submitted to the cluster.